ibexa/documentation-developer/docs/guide/devops.md

 #### Debugging in dev environment

-When using the Symfony dev [environment](environments.md), the system out of the box tracks additional metrics for you to be able to debug issues, this includes [Stash](http://stash.tedivm.com/) cache use *(done by [StashBundle](https://github.com/tedivm/TedivmStashBundle))*, and a [persistence cache](repository.md#persistence-cache-configuration) use.
+When using the Symfony dev [environment](environments.md), the system out of the box tracks additional metrics for you to be able to debug issues, this includes Symfony cache use, and a [persistence cache](repository.md#persistence-cache-configuration) use.

 ##### Reducing memory use